Advertisingdisplay/43inch-android-advertising-machines/README.md

 # Advantages of Digital Signage

-1.Dynamic and interactive: Digital signage allows for dynamic, real-time updates and can include interactive elements such as touch screens and video displays.
+- Dynamic and interactive: Digital signage allows for dynamic, real-time updates and can include interactive elements such as touch screens and video displays.

-2.Cost-effective: Digital signage can save on printing and distribution costs compared to printed products, especially for frequent updates and large-scale campaigns.
+- Cost-effective: Digital signage can save on printing and distribution costs compared to printed products, especially for frequent updates and large-scale campaigns.

-3.Measurable: Digital signage provides data on audience engagement and viewership, allowing for better targeting and ROI measurement.
+- Measurable: Digital signage provides data on audience engagement and viewership, allowing for better targeting and ROI measurement.

 This is the documentation for products, written by Sales Team of HYY Technology Co.,Ltd.

 # HYY service

-1. OTA service update/USB update;
+- OTA service update/USB update;

-2. Body sensor on/off;
+- Body sensor on/off;

-3. Touch on/off;
+- Touch on/off;

-4. Android 11/ Ubuntu/Debian
+- Android 11/ Ubuntu/Debian

-5. Support RS232-TTL
+- Support RS232-TTL

-6. Support PoE
+- Support PoE

-7. infrared remote control
+- infrared remote control

 # Contacts